ksprashu/damn-vulnerable-MCP-server/README.md

 See the [Solutions Guide](solutions/README.md) for detailed solutions to each challenge.

+## Note on `server.py` and `server_sse.py`

+In each challenge directory, you will find two server files: `server.py` and `server_sse.py`.

+-   `server.py`: This is the original implementation of the challenge server.
+It is not fully functional and does not support Server-Sent Events (SSE).
+-   `server_sse.py`: This is the updated and fully functional version of the challenge server.
+It includes support for SSE, which is required for the challenges to work correctly.

+When running the challenges, make sure you are using the `server_sse.py` files.
+The provided `run.sh` and `supervisord.conf` files are already configured to use the correct `server_sse.py` files.

 ## Disclaimer

 This project is for educational purposes only.
 The vulnerabilities demonstrated in this project should never be implemented in production systems.
 Always follow security best practices when implementing MCP servers.